ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 * ES_Basq, Es_Cata, ES_Astu: data was pasted twice.
 ONe has been deleted.

 ### FI
 * Total Landings for the whole country (EMU).
-NO edits for the rest, it can be used
+* Mail to Jouni: I have realized that you have two values for June and we should just have one.
+Could you please check that? .
+WAITING FOR THE ANSWER

 ### FR